jamalabdi2/Movie-recommendation-System-Using-Cosine-Similarities./README.md

 5. Find the closest match for the input movie name in the dataset.
 6. Display the top 20 most similar movies and their similarity scores.
 7. To run the code, open it in an environment that supports Python and the required libraries.
 Make sure to have the movies.csv file in the same directory as the code file.
 The user will be prompted to enter their favorite movie name to receive movie recommendations.

+# Recommendations

+To generate recommendations, the user is prompted to enter the name of a movie.
+The system then finds the closest match to the movie title in the dataset using the get_close_matches function from the difflib module.
+The cosine similarity scores between the selected movie and all other movies in the dataset are then calculated.
+The top 12 movies with the highest similarity scores are selected and their posters are displayed.

+# Credits

+The dataset used in this project was obtained from the IMDb website.